 Remember...location does 80% of the heavy lifting of your investment property’s capital growth.

 Rental yields will only get you so far, to build real wealth you need to chase capital growth – and not all locations are created equally.

-While getting foothold in the market in a cheaper outer suburb can be tempting, price growth there is likely to take much longer (and be more uncertain) than in a middle-ring or inner city locale.
+While getting a foothold in the market in a cheaper outer suburb can be tempting, price growth there is likely to take much longer (and be more uncertain) than in a middle-ring or inner-city locale.